puppetlabs/bolt/documentation/writing_plans.md

 Indicators that a plan has run successfully or failed.

 Any plan that completes execution without an error is considered successful.
-The `bolt` command exits 0 and any calling plans continue execution.
+The `bolt` command exits `0` and any calling plans continue execution.
 If any calls to `run_` functions fail **without** `_catch_errors` then the plan halts execution and is considered a failure.
 Any calling plans also halt until a `run_plan` call with `_catch_errors` or a `catch_errors` block is reached.
-If one isn't reached, the `bolt` command will exit 2.
-When writing a plan if you have reason to believe it has failed, you can fail the plan with the `fail_plan` function.
-This causes the bolt command to exit 2 and prevents calling plans executing any further, unless `run_plan` was called with `_catch_errors` or in a `catch_errors` block.
+If one isn't reached, the `bolt` command will exit `2`.
+When writing a plan, if you have reason to believe it has failed, you can fail the plan with the `fail_plan` function.
+This causes the bolt command to exit `2` and prevents calling plans executing any further, unless `run_plan` was called with `_catch_errors` or in a `catch_errors` block.

 ### Failing plans

 If `upload_file`, `run_command`, `run_script`, or `run_task` are called without the `_catch_errors` option and they fail on any targets, the plan itself fails.
-To fail a plan directly call the `fail_plan` function.
-Create a new error with a message and include the kind, details, or issue code, or pass an existing error to it.
+To fail a plan directly, call the `fail_plan` function.
+Create an error with a message and include the kind, details, or issue code, or pass an existing error to it.

 ```
 fail_plan('The plan is failing', 'mymodules/pear-shaped', {'failedtargets' => $result.error_set.names})